polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/addresses-and-keys.md

 ## Generating addresses

-The most direct way to verify and generate addresses in Substrate is by using the [Subkey](/v3/tools/subkey) `inspect` subcommand, This command accepts either the seed phrase for an account, a hex-encoded private key, or an SS58 address as the input URI.
+The most direct way to verify and generate addresses in Substrate is by using the [Subkey](/v3/tools/subkey) `inspect` subcommand.
+This command accepts either the seed phrase for an account, a hex-encoded private key, or an SS58 address as the input URI.
 If the input is a valid address, it will return a list containing the corresponding public key (hex), account ID and SS58 values.

 Subkey assumes that an address is based on a public/private keypair.
-In the case of inspecting an address, it will return the 32 byte account ID.
+In the case of inspecting an address, it will return the 32 bytes of the account ID.
-Not all addresses in Substrate-based networks are based on keys.

-If you input a valid SS58 value, Subkey will also return a network ID/version value that indicates for which network the address has been encoded.
+If you input a valid SS58 value, Subkey will also return a network ID/version value that indicates which network the address has been encoded for.

 ```bash
 # A valid address.